 The Open Minds course is at the cutting edge of educational thinking.
 Against a backdrop of education systems ever more focused on exam results and the memorising of content, this course looks to provide a richer, broader and ultimately more rewarding educational experience for its students.

 The course focuses on a diverse range of thematic topics designed to challenge an incredibly wide range of academic skills, including critical-thinking, collaboration, research and analysis, project management, independent learning and creativity.

 The course consists of four modules, each one week long (students can choose to do the first or second two week block or all four weeks).
 The first part of the course involves delivered content designed to educate and inspire and to engage with the topics in academically challenging ways and to learn to see things from new perspectives.
 Each of the modules will then have a collaborative project to complete based on the content of the module which provides the assessed content of the course.
 These projects may involve, for example, a newspaper or pamphlet, a presentation, a research paper, an essay, a short film or a wide range of other projects to be agreed between the students and their lecturer.
-Each project is presented and the students then reflect on their learning during the course to give themselves a score, this score is then combined with a score for effort during the course to give the final grade of PASS, MERIT or DISTINCTION.
+Each project is presented and the students then reflect on their learning during the course to give themselves a score, this score is then combined with a grade for effort during the course to give the final grade of PASS, MERIT or DISTINCTION.